 INTRODUCTION

-Significant progress has been made in image recognition, primarily due to the recent revival of deep learning particularly the convolutional neural network (CNN), a class of artificial neural networks that have been widely used in biomedical and clinical research[1].
-For example, the potential use of the CNNs in the detection of gastrointestinal bleeding in wireless capsule endoscopy images using handcrafted and the CNNs features[2], diagnosis of Helicobacter pylori infection based on endoscopy images[3,4], and detection of gastrointestinal polyps using endoscopy images[5,6].
-There is also a surge of interest in the potential of the CNNs in radiology research[1,7], and in cellular and histopathological examinations[8].
-Several studies have shown the ability of the CNNs algorithms in (A) Lesion detection, a prevalent task for endoscopists, radiologists, and pathologists to detect abnormalities with medical images.
-For example, the detection of colonic polyps, the detection of lesions on radiological images, or the detection of histopathological malignant changes on biopsy images[1,5-9]; (B) Classification, the CNNs utilise target lesions depicted in medical images, and these lesions are classified into classes.
+Significant progress has been made in image recognition primarily due to the recent revival of deep learning, particularly the convolutional neural network (CNN), a class of artificial neural networks that have been widely used in biomedical and clinical research[1].
+For example, the potential use of CNNs has been shown in the detection of gastrointestinal bleeding in wireless capsule endoscopy images using handcrafted and CNN features[2], diagnosis of Helicobacter pylori infection based on endoscopy images[3,4], and detection of gastrointestinal polyps using endoscopy images[5,6].
+There is also a surge of interest in the potential of CNNs in radiology research[1,7] and in cellular and histopathological examinations[8].
+Several studies have shown the ability of the CNN algorithms in (A) Lesion detection, a prevalent task for endoscopists, radiologists, and pathologists to detect abnormalities with medical images.
+These include the detection of colonic polyps, the detection of lesions on radiological images, and the detection of histopathological malignant changes on biopsy images[1,5-9].
+CNN algorithms are also useful for (B) Classification, the CNNs utilise target lesions depicted in medical images, and these lesions are classified into classes.
 One of these is classifying lesions into particular categories (lesions or normal; malignant or benign).
 Other examples may include classification of precancerous gastric disease using the CNNs[10] or classification of skin cancer[11].
 Therefore, the task is to determine “optimal” boundaries for separating classes in the multi-dimensional feature space that is formed by input features.
-There are at least three significant techniques described in using the CNNs to medical image classifications including- training the CNNs from scratch[12], using “off-the-shelf CNN” features as complementary information channels to existing hand-crafted image features[13], and performing unsupervised pre-training on natural or medical images and fine-tuning using deep learning models[14]; (C) Segmentation, of organs or anatomical structures is a functional image processing technique for the analysis of medical images such as quantitative evaluation of clinical parameters and computer-aided diagnosis system[15]; and (D) Image reconstruction, which may include obtaining a noiseless computed tomography (CT) image reconstructed from a subsampled sonogram[16].
-With the above information in mind, this study aims at reviewing and identifying the applications and uses of the CNNs in the interpretation of liver cancers, including hepatocellular carcinoma (HCC), liver metastasis (secondaries), and other liver masses.
+At least three significant techniques have been described that use CNNs for medical image classifications, including training the CNNs from scratch[12], using “off-the-shelf CNN” features as complementary information channels to existing hand-crafted image features[13], and performing unsupervised pre-training on natural or medical images and fine-tuning using deep learning models[14].
+(C) Segmentation of organs or anatomical structures is a functional image processing technique for the analysis of medical images such as quantitative evaluation of clinical parameters and computer-aided diagnosis system[15]; and (D) Image reconstruction, which may include obtaining a noiseless computed tomography (CT) image reconstructed from a subsampled sonogram[16].
+With the above information in mind, this study aims at reviewing and identifying the applications and uses of CNNs in the interpretation of liver cancers, including hepatocellular carcinoma (HCC), liver metastasis (secondaries), and other liver masses.

-Primary liver cancer, mainly HCC is the fifth most commonly occurring cancer in men and the seventh one in women and is the third leading cause of cancer-related death worldwide[17].
-In general, the disease is less common in females and in most areas in the world the male to female liver cancer rates are two- to three-fold higher, possibly due to the higher prevalence of risk factors in males and differences in sex steroid hormones, and perhaps epigenetic factors[18].
-Studies showed that there is an increasing rate of HCC worldwide, which may be related partly to HBV and HCV infections, obesity, diabetes, metabolic syndrome and non-alcoholic fatty infiltration of the liver[19].
+Primary liver cancer, mainly HCC, is the fifth most common cancer in men and the seventh most common in women and is the third leading cause of cancer-related death worldwide[17].
+In general, the disease is less common in females, and in most areas in the world, the male to female liver cancer rates are two- to three-fold higher, possibly due to the higher prevalence of risk factors in males and differences in sex steroid hormones, and perhaps epigenetic factors[18].
+Studies showed that there is an increasing rate of HCC worldwide, which may be related partly to hepatitis B virus and hepatitis C virus infections, obesity, diabetes, metabolic syndrome, and non-alcoholic fatty infiltration of the liver[19].

 However, the burden of HCC varies depending on geographical location.
 For example, in the Asia-Pacific region, it is a significant public health problem[20].
-Because the liver is a common site of metastasis from cancers of other organs mainly colorectal, gastric, pancreatic, breast, and lung cancers, secondaries to the liver add to the burden of liver cancer[21].
+Because the liver is a common site of metastasis from cancers of other organs, mainly colorectal, gastric, pancreatic, breast, and lung cancers, secondaries to the liver add to the burden of liver cancer[21].